UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-24-team19-clip_compare.md

 | 12 | efficientnet_b2 0.022 | efficientnet_b2 0.081 | efficientnet_b6 0.525 | efficientnet_b2 0.028 | efficientnet_b2 0.066 | efficientnet_b2 0.020  |

 From the results above, in most cases in terms of ML algorithms performance, logistic regression with 100 samples > logistic regression with 10 samples > knn with 100 samples > knn with 10 samples, but if each samples in dataset is not too similar like DTD, UCMerced and PatternNet, sometimes logistic regression with 10 samples and knn with 100 samples can have same or better performance for best model.
 In industry, knn-like information retrieval is much cheaper and fast than logistic regression, so if our samples are not too similar and we have enough samples, KNN maybe a better option.

 As for model representation, DINO is superisingly the best model in most cases and then CLIP or VIT trained on imagenet.
-And in most cases, efficient net and mask based self supervised model perform poorly.
 Thus, from this point of view, DINO is more promising, because it use less data for pretraining but the result is still good.
+But in most cases, the model with masked self-supervised pretraining is no good and it only have relatively better result in ISIC dataset.
+The samples in ISIC dataset are more similar compared to other datasets, so these models may have advantage for this kind of dataset, but in this project due to limited time we leave this question for future exploration.

 The result for fine tuning and comparation with simple ML + feature training is shown below table, the models are ordered by the best performance among correspond dataset.